Tyler-Gosselin/Capstone-Back-End/README.md

 # Summary

 > This project was made while attending the Bottega Coding bootcamp.
+The project is built using a Flask API using a SQL database.
+The front end was built with React.

 ## Dependency Docs